jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-declarative.md

 }
 ```

-For this class, SBDG creates Regions from the name specified in the
+For this class, [spring-boot-gemfire-name] creates Regions from the name specified in the
 `@Region` mapping annotation on the entity class.
 In this case, the
 `Customer` application-defined entity class results in the creation of a
 Region named “Customers” when the main `@SpringBootApplication` class is